QuincyB1234/WHSTechNotes/journal.md

 # December 16, 2024
 Yes, I am looking forward to winter break.
 # January 8, 2025
-1. I enjoyed the freedom since a lot of the time youre abloe to relax.
+1. I enjoyed the freedom since a lot of the time youre able to relax.
 2. Theres nothing specififc that I am looking forward to.
 3. Im not really interested in any certifications